Why are period properties a better investment than new builds?

-In my opinion new builds are not the best property investment for the following reasons :
+In our opinion new builds are not the best property investment for the following reasons :

 - Firstly, house buyers normally buy a new build because they like the fact that everything is “brand new”.
 By definition, once a new build house is sold to its second owner, everything is no longer “brand new” and the appeal of the new build is already floundering.
 As more new builds come on the market and the supply increases, the price of the older new builds must be adversely affected.
 This of course will not apply to unique architecturally significant properties in great locations – think Sandbanks in Dorset.
 But does apply to the kind of new builds that are on large estates.
 Think Milton Keynes.